jasperanders/Bachelorthesis/Thesis/md/thesis.md

 When talking about decentralizing e-exams I think it is important to say that the goal is not to force students to write their exams at home.
 There still can be space reserved for exams by the university.
 The managemant and supervision of these spaces just becomes magnitudes more easy.

+**Requirements:**

+- Examination is not bound to a singe location.

 ### Cheating

 The main points that were made about cheating in section <XX>, still hold true when talking about decentralized exams.
 A big difference however can be found in the authentication of students.
 In a central exam each students identity is checkt by an examinee.
 The students signature and the student identification card provide identification.
 In decentalized exams this direct checking is no longer possible.
 There is no satifactory solution to remotly checking a students identity.
 Still, e-exams have ways to deterr this kind of dishonesty.

 A first measure might be to make use of integrated webcams and microphones of the devices at hand.
 This low key supervison creates a barrier.
 Students get a feeling of doing really commiting academic fraud.
 This is important, as students who really put energy into faking their identity can fool the decentral system just as easily as the central system.
 The sole existance of any measures makes the students behave more honest.
 Just as video survailance makes crime less common at public places <cite>.
 This video and sound data can be reviewed if needed.

+We find a similar measure enforced with proctoring systems.
+In such a system the student is constantly survailled thrugh their webcam.
+A big difference to the above is that the given proctor reviews the exam the whole time.
+This is badly scalabel as for every 4-5 students a proctor is needed.
+Programs like <ETC Toefl> can make use of such a system but in their specific case test fees for students are enormous (??250€??) when compard to universities.

+**Requirements:**

+- Exam software records video and sound of the test-taking.

 <!--
 We already discussed the need for local storage above.
 Earlier we takeld about it as a measure against data loss in event of a connection error.
 Moving e-exams into the decentralized realm poses the need for encrypted storage of data.
 As data is send from the local storage tempering with the data must be prevented at all cost.